GittyBittyLitty/OpenEPaper/hardware/Building-an-Access-Point.md

 It is only necessary to build the esp32-c6 firmware from source if you want to modify it.
 Otherwise https://install.openepaperlink.de is the way to go!

-There are two versions of the C6 radio firmware, a PlatformIO based located in the ARM_Tag_FW/OpenEPaperLink_esp32_C6_AP subdirectory and an Arduino based project located in the ARM_Tag_FW/Arduino_OpenEPaperLink_C6_AP directory.
+There are two versions of the C6 radio firmware, a ESP-IDF (Espressif IoT Development Framework) based located in the ARM_Tag_FW/OpenEPaperLink_esp32_C6_AP subdirectory and an Arduino based project located in the ARM_Tag_FW/Arduino_OpenEPaperLink_C6_AP directory.

-## Building the ESP32-C6 PlatformIO Radio from source
+## Building the ESP32-C6 Radio ESP-IDF firmware from source

 OpenEPaperLink_esp32_C6_AP is an ESP-IDF (Espressif IoT Development Framework) project.
 If this doesn't mean anything to you see https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#